 The debt relates to an overcharge of the Department of Water and Sanitation (DWS) abstraction levies by Mhlathuze Water.
-Some of the charges were also duplicated, i.e. Invoices levied by DWS on certain abstraction points together with MW also levying charges on same points.
+The same levies were paid directly by Council to the DWS.
 There has been several correspondences and meetings held in this regard.
-Mhlathuze Water requested extension until end February.
+Mhlathuze Water requested extension until end February to review the charges.